 This licensed and historic bed and breakfast is set in an elegant 1881 Victorian mansion just three and a half miles from Burlington International Airport.
 It was originally the home of Charles Woodhouse, a prominent businessman and state senator.

-Best for Business: Courtyard by Marriot Burlington Harbor
+Best for Business: Courtyard by Marriott Burlington Harbor

 The rooms are furnished with attention to detail: plush linens, cozy comforters, quality mattresses, oversized tubs, and large towels for maximum comfort.
 The on-site restaurant Bleu is one of the best places to try the freshest quality regional seafood, and Sunday brunch at the hotel is not to be missed for guests staying over the weekend.